KinsprideDuah/BMEmapping/README.md

 ## Functions

-`bme_predict` - predicts the posterior mean or mode with its accompanying variance estimate of an unobserved location.
+`bme_predict` - predicts the posterior mean/mode and variance of an unobserved location.

 `bme_cv` - performs a cross-validation to check model performance.